Certified Pesticide Applicators

 By definition, a person may not become a Designated Private Applicator for application of fumigants (Category 15: Soil Fumigation or Category 16: Non-Soil Fumigation).
 A person also may not become a Designated Private Applicator for aquatic applications (Category 6: Aquatic Pest Control) because surface waters, including lakes, ponds, streams, rivers, or wetlands are considered waters of the state, and are not owned by individuals.

-To become a Designated Private Applicator, submit the Designated Private Pesticide Applicator Request form.
+To become a Designated Private Applicator, submit the Designated Private Pesticide Applicator Request (DOC) form.

 Recertification for Currently Certified Applicators